Written by Michael VanDerLaan

 In the same vein as the trajectory, ball flight tendencies can very much be affected by the shaft, and specifically the shaft flex.

 When a shaft is softer, it will flex more, which de-lofts the club head and opens the face.
-Through impact, this face will either not release, release rapidly through impact, or release early.
 Soft shafts promote more flex which takes longer to unload (all else being equal) so the face will tend to be held open and de-lofted, encouraging a cut or slice pattern.

 However if this same soft shafted club were overloaded, and had a large, whippy “rebound” type of action before impact, a too-soft shaft would have the face adding loft and shutting down too quickly before impact - but also add a lot of speed.
 The result would be a high, hard hook.